echamudi/opencv-wasm/README.md

 Because this OpenCV is the same as the compiled version for OpenCV.js, you can use almost the same documentation at the web: https://docs.opencv.org/3.4/d5/d10/tutorial_js_root.html

-There are some minor initialization changes, as this module will be loaded synchronously.
-You can check the files under `examples` folder for some use cases.
+There are some minor initialization changes, because this module will be loaded synchronously instead of the OpenCV's default (asynchronously).

+You can check the files inside [examples](https://github.com/ezhmd/opencv-wasm/tree/master/examples) folder for some use cases.

 ## Error Handling